dtsudo/Tux-Planet-Speedrun-Any-Percent-Electron-Version/README.md

 # Overview

-This is a fangame of SuperTux and SuperTux Advance.
-In this game, you play as Tux and speedrun your way through terribly-designed levels!
+This is a fangame of [SuperTux](https://www.supertux.org) and [SuperTux Advance](https://github.com/KelvinShadewing/supertux-advance).
+In this game, you play as Tux and speedrun your way through 10 levels using save states and other powers!

 # Licensing